ibarczewski/devblog/content/posts/2020-02-13-my-favorite-visual-studio-code-extensions.md

 ---
 template: post
-title: My Favorite Visual Studio Code Extensions
+title: 'My Visual Studio Code Setup, or: What Obsession With Extensions Looks Like'
-slug: test
+slug: >-
+  Visual Studio Code grants developers direct access to the dark arts.
+Let's use them.
-draft: true
+draft: false
 date: 2020-02-12T19:23:06.032Z
-description: test
+description: >-
+  Visual Studio Code grants developers direct access to the dark arts.
+Let's use them.
+This is my list of extensions, along with a few theme choices I've made to make Visual Studio Code a more pleasant visual experience.
-category: visual studio code
+category: code
 tags:
   - visual studio code
 ---